The Upper Lot, near the StarWay to the Lower Lot and The Simpsons Ride.

 Crowd Patterns & Wait Times

-The Special Effects Show enjoys a large, indoor theater that accommodates legions of guests, meaning despite its newness, it isn’t hard to see.
-On a lightly attended day, you can probably walk in right before the show begins.
+The Special Effects Show enjoys a large, indoor theater that accommodates about 1800 guests.
+On a lightly attended day, you can probably walk in 5 minutes before the show begins.
 On a busier day, we recommend showing up fifteen to twenty minutes before showtime.
-If you’re interested in being “cast” in the show, you should show up twenty minutes or more before showtime.
+If you’re interested in being “cast” in the show, you should show up twenty-five minutes or more before showtime.

 There is no entertainment prior to entering the theater, but once inside and seated, huge screens display Universal Studios fun facts.
-A Universal film trailer plays directly before the show begins.
+Two Universal film trailers plays before the show begins.

 Length of Experience